GoofyAhhSilly/GoofyAhhSilly/README.md

   <h2 style="color: green; font-family: 'Courier New', Courier, monospace;">✅ OK List: <img src="https://i.imgur.com/Z3TrtGJ.gif" alt="My Blinkie"></h2>
   <ul>
     <li><strong>I like meeting new people and making friends!</strong> If you’re chill, then I'm chill and we’ll get along just fine.
 I’m cool with INT, C+H, and W2I by default UNLESS I specifically have DNIUF in my name!</li>
     <li><strong>I enjoy media but don’t fw drama.</strong> I like what I like without obsessing over it.
 Toxic stan culture, media activism and petty online discourses don’t interest me.
 I am NOT about to start dropping every piece of media just because YOU don't like it or the creator is deemed "problematic".
-There are larger world issues and morality debates over fiction are honestly stupid.</li>
+There are bigger world issues and morality debates over fiction are honestly stupid.</li>
     <li><strong>My coping mechanism is DARK humor and I use tonetags to avoid miscommunication.
 (But YOU don't have to use tonetags with me.)</li>
     <li><strong>I have the memory of a goldfish.</strong> If I forget something, just remind me instead of getting annoyed.
 I genuenely don't remember shit sometimes.</li>
   </ul>